Ne Zha 2: Differences from novel

 In the original work, there is no concept of Chaos Pearl and Demon Orb.
 Ne Zha was the reincarnation of Spirit Pearl.
 However, he was portrayed as a naïve child with strong murderous intent, this became the inspiration for setting it as a demon reincarnation in this series.
 In the original work, one of Ne Zha's main deeds included randomly killing Ao Bing, the third son of the Dragon King of East Sea, and intimidating the Dragon King who was preparing to go to heaven to file a complaint.
 As a result, the Dragon King of the East Sea led the other Dragon Kings to threaten to slaughter Chentang Pass.
 Nezha had to commit suicide to quell the situation, but later resurrected with the help of his master Taiyi Zhenren.
 His also has a difficult relationship with his parents.
 His father Li Jing once obstructed his resurrection, which caused Nezha to become enraged and tried to hunt down and kill Li Jing after resurrection.

-In addition, the main antagonist in this film, Master xian Wuliang and supporting characters such Shen Xiaobao are all original characters, and do not exist in the Investiture of the Gods.
+In addition, the main antagonist in this film, Master Xian Wuliang, and supporting characters such as Shen Xiaobao, are all original characters, and do not exist in the Investiture of the Gods.

 Music

-The film's music, which was composed by Wan Pin Chu, Rui Yang and Roc Chen combines orchestra-style scoring recorded at the Vienna Synchron Stage in Vienna with traditional folk music from the various regions in China.
+The film's music, which was composed by Wan Pin Chu, Rui Yang and Roc Chen, combines orchestra-style scoring recorded at the Vienna Synchron Stage in Vienna with traditional folk music from the various regions in China.
 The cue for the Tianyuan Ding slowly sinking is Mongol Tuvan throat singing; the final battle combines suona and orchestral instruments.
 In addition, in order to express different scenes and characters, the film also uses pipa, xiao, Tianjin folk art tunes, thumb piano, Peking opera gongs and drums, Baroque instruments, synthesizers, and erhu, among other instruments.
 The opening passage adopts the Grand song of the Dong ethnic group, which was inscribed on the UNESCO Intangible Cultural Heritage List since 2009.
 It is performed by ensemble Wuyue Chan'ge, which consists of ten Dong women from Qiandongnan, Guizhou.